 - Christian VI and Frederik V – who ruled while the garden existed

-- Margrethe II – who opened the restored Baroque Gardens in 1996, after 3 years of restoration
+- Margrethe II – who opened the restored Baroque Gardens in 1996, after three years of restoration

 No less than 65,000 box trees were used to form the monograms.
-In the narrow beds around the monograms, there are 166 pyramid shaped yew trees with an under planting of historical flowers and bulbous plants.
+In the narrow beds around the seals are 166 pyramid-shaped yew trees with an underplanting of historical flowers and bulbous plants.
 When the Baroque Gardens were planned, tulips were an extremely precious and popular bulbous plant.
 The price of one tulip bulb corresponded to the price of a house in the high-class areas of Amsterdam!

-Landscape architects worked competently and consciously with optical illusions so the gardens seemed larger.
-Several places in the Baroque Gardens, the paths narrow so it seems as if they are longer from certain angles.
+Landscape architects worked competently and consciously with optical illusions, so the gardens seemed larger.
+In several places in the Baroque Gardens, the paths are narrow, so they seem longer from certain angles.
 You can also get a good impression of the effects by standing at the top of the cascade.
 From here, the grass-covered slopes narrow towards the pond called Runde Dam (the Round Pond) and create an illusion in terms of distance.

-Get a guided tour in the Baroque Gardens
+Get a guided tour of the Baroque Gardens.

-It is also possible to order a tour in the Baroque Gardens with a skilled guide from the Friends of the Baroque Gardens (Barokhavens Venner).
-Duration is approx. 1 hour and 15 minutes.
+It is also possible to order a tour of the Baroque Gardens with a professional guide from the Friends of the Baroque Gardens (Barokhavens Venner).
+Duration is approx. One hour and 15 minutes.
 The tour can be in Danish, English, German, Spanish or French.
-Order a tour for groups by writing to firstname.lastname@example.org.
+Order a time for groups by writing to email@example.com

 The Landscape Gardens – the romantic notion of free nature

 Cafe Havehuset is the castle gardens’ idyllic café where they have indoor and outdoor service with food and beverages.
-In the patio, you find a large model of the Baroque Gardens and a poster presentation of the history of the gardens.
-Here, you also find the public toilets of the Castle Gardens.
+On the patio, you will find a large model of the Baroque Gardens and a poster presentation of the history of the gardens.
+Here, you also see the public toilets of the Castle Gardens.